raqueldeziderio/weeklyOSM-stats/README.md

 All processes with SQL statements - SELECT, DELETE, UPDATE, in the PostgreSQL.

-* This analysis is under development.
+This analysis is under development.
 To keep contact about this initiative: ivides@ivides.org, a/c: Dr. Raquel Dezidério Souto

 ===== Sequence of steps ======

-1. Initial file
+1) Initial file

-   Considering only EN version - principal version that is translated to the other 14 languages.
+* Considering only EN version - principal version that is translated to the other 14 languages.
    768 issues, being:
-         WN001 a WN271 - without articles (markdown column)* - desconsidered
+         WN001 a WN271 - without articles (markdown column) - desconsidered, because of the initial weeklyOSM workflow that was different of today.

          WN272 to WN768 - considered to this analysis
-         * Because of the initial weeklyOSM workflow that was different of today.

-   43 categories
+* 43 categories

-   32.261 - total dataset
+* 32.261 - total dataset

-   3.013 - unpublished records
+* 3.013 - unpublished records

-3. Initial cleaning
+2) Initial cleaning

-   Deleting the WN001 to WN271 - empty articles
+* Deleting the WN001 to WN271 - empty articles

-   Deleting the articles in the following categories, because not corresponding to actual categories or corresponding to unpublished articles:
+* Deleting the articles in the following categories, because not corresponding to actual categories or corresponding to unpublished articles:

-         [Actual Category] (68 records), automatically translated links of this week (1 record), exerciseEN: (2), Future, Long Term Dates (3), -- no category yet -- (5), Not translated (3), #switch2OSM (7), switch2OSM (282), unpublished
+   [Actual Category] (68 records), automatically translated links of this week (1), exerciseEN: (2), Long Term Dates (3), -- no category yet -- (5), Not translated (3), SotM 2016 (5), #switch2OSM (7), switch2OSM (282), unpublished (3,013).
-         (3,013), SotM 2016 (5).

    delete from weekly_issues where (category='[sentence here]')

-5. Standardizing categories
+3) Standardizing categories

-   Standardizing 'Did you know...' and 'Did you know that...'  to the actual category (Did you know that...)
+* Standardizing 'Did you know...' and 'Did you know that...'  to the actual category (Did you know that...)
 (1,142 records)

    update weekly_issues set category='Did you know that …' where category='Did you know …'

-   Standardizing Licences (Een-GB) and Licenses (en-US) to the actual category (Licenses) (138 records)
+* Standardizing Licences (en-GB) and Licenses (en-US) to the actual category (Licenses) (138 records)

    update weekly_issues set category='Licenses' where category='Licences'

-6. Analysis dataset
+4) Analysis dataset

     After cleaning and standardizing processes:

-   18.755 records
+* 18.378 records

-   24 categories as below:
+* 24 categories:

     About us

     Breaking news

     Community

     Did you know that…

     Education

     Events

     Humanitarian OSM

     Imports

     Licenses

     Local chapter news

     Mapping

     Mapping campaigns

     Maps

     Open Data

     OpenStreetMap Foundation

     OSM in action

     OSM in the media

     OSM research

     Other Geo Things

     Picture

     Programming

     Releases

     Software

     Upcoming Events

-8. Files storage
+5) Files storage

-   The files with specific selection according to the application type - editors, navigators, QA analysis and others are stored in the folders /selection /statistics in this project.
+   The files with specific selection according to the application type - editors, navigators, QA analysis and others, are stored in the folders /selection and /statistics in this project.

    Delimiter - comma (,)